Brooklyn Nine-Nine season 6

 The sixth season of the television sitcom Brooklyn Nine-Nine premiered on January 10, 2019 on NBC and concluded on May 16, 2019.
-This is the first season to air on NBC (whose partner studio Universal Television produces the show), as the series was cancelled on May 10, 2018 by Fox.
-NBC picked it up for a sixth season shortly after the series had been cancelled on May 11, 2018.
+This is the first season to air on NBC (whose partner studio Universal Television produces the show), as the series was canceled on May 10, 2018 by Fox.
+NBC picked it up for a sixth season shortly after the series had been canceled on May 11, 2018.
 The season consists of 18 episodes.

 Summary

 Holt finds out he lost the commissioner position to John Kelly and is sent into a deep depression until Jake and Amy encourage him to stand up to Kelly's regressive policies, resulting in the new commissioner retaliating against the Nine-Nine.
 Gina quits her job after deciding that her talents would be better spent elsewhere and becomes a successful internet celebrity.
 Amy and Jake debate on whether they want kids or not.
 Terry passes the Lieutenant's Exam, and wins the "Cinco de Mayo" Heist aka Halloween Heist for the first time.
 However the Nine-Nine doesn't have enough funds for him to stay and he finds out that he might be transferred to Staten Island.

 Jake and Holt discover that Kelly is using his new anonymous tip app to illegally wiretap the population, forcing them to recruit some of their old rivals to help expose his crimes.
 Thanks to Jake and Wuntch staging an arrest for a fake kidnapping, Kelly is suspended and Wuntch becomes the acting commissioner.
 She uses her new position to allow Terry to stay at the Nine-Nine and force Holt to make up for his missing patrol officer days.